sahiljangra/Telephony/README.md

 # Telephony

 ## Thank you for checking out the Telephony plugin.
-Unfortunately, this plugin is no longer actively maintained.

 |:exclamation: This plugin currently only works on Android Platform|
 |------------------------------------------------------------------|